-5.4 IEEE beta 2.5 events for network entities
+5.4 IEEE 2.5 beta events for network entities

-- 5.4.1 If a natural event occurs that is, or that may be, identified as a statistical outlier using the IEEE 2.5 beta method the network entity must notify the Commission in writing within 14 business days of the event occurring. - 5.4.2 If a network entity excludes a network outage from the adjusted category or GSL payments in accordance with clause 7.2.3(f), the network entity must issue a report to the Commission within 30 business days of the network outage event. - 5.4.3 A report submitted to the Commission under clause 5.4.2 must include: - (a) the relevant event identified under clause 7.2.3(f); - (b) information and documentation on the circumstances surrounding the event; - (c) the impact of the event on the network entity's ability to meet the guaranteed service levels;
+5.4.1 If a natural event occurs that is, or that may be, identified as a statistical outlier using the IEEE 2.5 beta method (IEEE 2.5 beta event) the network entity must notify the Commission in writing within 14 business days of the event occurring.

-- (d) the extent of the exclusion from the adjusted category; - (e) the proposed extent of the exclusion; and - (f) reasons why the Commission should consider the event as an exclusion. - 5.4.4 The Commission will review the information provided by the network entity to verify that the event was outside the control of the network entity. - 5.4.5 As part of its review under clause 5.4.4, the Commission may consult with other persons as the Commission sees fit and request additional information from the network entity. - 5.4.6 If the Commission is not satisfied the event was outside the control of the network entity, it may disallow the event as an excluded event for GSL payments under clause 4.1 and reporting purposes under clause 5. - 5.4.7 The network entity must use its best endeavours to minimise the events and interruptions set out in clause 7.2.3.
+- 5.4.2 If a network entity excludes a network outage from the adjusted category or GSL payments in accordance with clause 7.2.3(f), the network entity must issue a report to the Commission within 30 business days of the network outage event. - 5.4.3 A report submitted to the Commission under clause 5.4.2 must include: - (a) the relevant event identified under clause 7.2.3(f); - (b) information and documentation on the circumstances surrounding the event; - (c) the impact of the event on the network entity's ability to meet the guaranteed service levels; - (d) the extent of the exclusion from the adjusted category; - (e) the proposed extent of the exclusion; - (f) reasons why the Commission should consider the event as an exclusion; and - (g) the network entity's calculations and workings used to identify a statistical outlier using the IEEE 2.5 beta method. - 5.4.4 The Commission will review the information provided by the network entity to verify that the event was outside the control of the network entity. - 5.4.5 As part of its review under clause 5.4.4, the Commission may consult with other persons as the Commission sees fit and request additional information from the network entity. - 5.4.6 If the Commission is not satisfied the event was outside the control of the network entity, it may disallow the event as an excluded event for GSL payments under clause 4.1 and reporting purposes under clause 5. - 5.4.7 The network entity must use its best endeavours to minimise the events and interruptions set out in clause 7.2.3.